Flexible Manufacturing Systems (FMS): Definition, Types, Objectives, Components Database

 2. Automated Material Handling and the Storage system

-The various automated material handling systems are used to the transport work parts and subassembly parts between the processing stations, sometimes incorporating storage into the function.
+The various automated material handling systems are used to transport work parts and subassembly parts between the processing stations, sometimes incorporating storage into the function.
 The various functions of automated material handling and the storage system are

 - Random and the independent movement of work parts between workstations